visuals set your mood

 3. Visuals activate emotional responses.

-Colors, shapes, and lines can trigger:
+Lines, colors, shapes, texture, and proportion can trigger:

 • excitement (sparkles, bright colors, motion illusions).